Agentic Large Language Models for Conceptual Systems Engineering and Design: Introduction

 Computational tools have helped mitigate parts of the inherent complexity in engineering design.
 Numerical models, for example, capture the governing physics and interactions between system components \cite{matray_hybrid_2024, lemu_advances_2015}, surrogate models reduce simulation costs for optimization \cite{alizadeh_managing_2020}, and multi-objective optimization frameworks effectively explore trade-offs between competing criteria \cite{sharma_comprehensive_2022, pereira_review_2022}.
 While these techniques enable efficient analysis of predefined design spaces, they often struggle to accommodate the dynamic, iterative, and ambiguous nature of early-stage design exploration and requirements elicitation \cite{camburn_design_2017}.

 Generative artificial intelligence (GenAI) has emerged as a promising alternative in engineering design.
-Approaches based on Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), and diffusion models have demonstrated potential in generating complex geometries \cite{chen_beziergan_2021, chen_inverse_2021}, synthesizing innovative topologies \cite{maze_diffusion_2023}, and modeling high-dimensional design spaces \cite{habibi_inverse_2024}.
+Approaches based on Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), and diffusion models have demonstrated potential in generating complex geometries \cite{chen_beziergan_2021, chen_inverse_2021}, synthesizing innovative topologies \cite{maze_diffusion_2023}, and modeling high-dimensional design spaces \cite{habibi_inverse_2024}, including optimization-aligned and optimization-guided diffusion models that embed performance feedback during generation \cite{giannone_aligning_2023, diniz_optimizing_2024}.
 These methods enhance the diversity and feasibility of generated designs by integrating performance constraints directly into the generation process.
 Yet, despite their success, such models remain highly specialized—they require significant domain-specific tuning, focus on narrow tasks, and lack the ability to orchestrate the entire design process from requirements elicitation to final realization \cite{regenwetter_deep_2022}.

 Large language models (LLMs) have begun to expand these capabilities by facilitating natural language interaction, requirements extraction, and conceptual ideation \cite{doris_designqa_2024, duan_conceptvis_2024, ataei_elicitron_2024}.
 Recent work already applies LLMs to tradespace exploration, requirements-engineering analysis, and diagnostics of system engineering-artifact failure modes \cite{apaza_leveraging_2024,norheim_challenges_2024,topcu_trust_2025}.
 However, in current practice, LLMs serve as static assistants—called upon to generate, summarize, or rephrase design artifacts—rather than as active agents capable of autonomously managing iterative design workflows, invoking simulations, and reasoning across design stages \cite{chiarello_generative_2024}.